-Helping first responders and front line staff avoid and overcome work related PTSD and Burnout
+Helping first responders and front line staff avoid and overcome work related PTSD.

 Being constantly exposed to the trauma experienced by others, as well as danger and disaster, can take a heavy toll on workers.
-Once work related PTSD has begun it quickly disables people and deeply impacts their life.
+Once work related PTSD has begun it can quickly disable people and deeply impacts their life.

 Typically there are four outcomes - sad, mad, bad or better.